MIDI: SCSI MIDI Device Interface (SMDI)

-Ethernet and Internet
+Ethernet and Internet Protocol

 Computer network implementations of MIDI provide network routing capabilities, and the high-bandwidth channel that earlier alternatives to MIDI, such as ZIPI, were intended to bring.
 Proprietary implementations have existed since the 1980s, some of which use fiber optic cables for transmission.
 The Internet Engineering Task Force's RTP-MIDI open specification has gained industry support.
 Apple has supported this protocol from Mac OS X 10.4 onwards, and a Windows driver based on Apple's implementation exists for Windows XP and newer versions.

 Wireless

 Systems for wireless MIDI transmission have been available since the 1980s.
 Several commercially available transmitters allow wireless transmission of MIDI and OSC signals over Wi-Fi and Bluetooth. iOS devices are able to function as MIDI control surfaces, using Wi-Fi and OSC.
 An XBee radio can be used to build a wireless MIDI transceiver as a do-it-yourself project.
 Android devices are able to function as full MIDI control surfaces using several different protocols over Wi-Fi and Bluetooth.